knselry/knselry.github.io/theories/deltarune/severgrave.markdown

 it seems that they haven't drawn the bark yet.'
 Given how the tree covering the man looks, it's very likely that Kris simply drew that pattern to hide the man's face and later turned it into a tree.

+With this evidence, I will make the main claim of this theory:
+Kris' backstory with the man very strongly parallels the events of Weirdroute.

+Below is my personal interpretation & retelling of what happens in both stories, using information from one story to fill in for the other.
 When I want to point out an equivalence between the two stories, I will say<br/>
 A. Kris Dreemurr						B. Noelle Holiday,<br/>
 which means that Kris is to Kris' backstory what Noelle is to WeirdRoute.